angular/angular/guides/getting-started.md

 export class MyOwnCustomMaterialModule { }
 ```

+Whichever approach you use, be sure to import the Angular Material modules _after_ Angular's
+`BrowserModule`, as the import order matters for NgModules.

 ## Step 4: Include a theme

 Including a theme is **required** to apply all of the core and theme styles to your application.